osteele/audio2anki/docs/pipeline_design_spec.md

        """Validate that all required artifacts will be available."""
    ```

-### Artifact Naming and Caching
+### Artifact Naming and Temporary Caching

 - Each artifact has a unique name, either:
   - Specified in the `@pipeline_function` decorator, or
   - Defaulting to the function name if not decorated
 - Each pipeline stage specifies the names of its input artifacts through parameter names (other than `context`)
+- For each pipeline run, a temporary directory is created to store all artifacts
-- The artifact filename has the format `{sanitized_input_name}_{artifact_name}_{hash}.{extension}`, where:
+- The artifact filename has the simple format `{artifact_name}.{extension}`, where:
-  - `sanitized_input_name` is derived from the original input file to the pipeline
   - `artifact_name` is the name of the artifact produced by the pipeline stage
-  - `hash` is derived from the inputs to the pipeline stage:
-    - If the pipeline stage has a single input artifact, hash is the first eight characters of the md5 hash of the input content
-    - If the pipeline stage has multiple input artifacts, the full md5 hashes of all input contents are concatenated and hashed again, with the first eight characters used
 - Each pipeline function can produce one or more artifacts
 - Artifacts are referenced by name in subsequent pipeline stages' parameters
+- The temporary directory is automatically cleaned up after the pipeline completes, unless the `keep_cache` option is specified

 ### Example Pipeline